A Driver Killed Multiple Pedestrians in New York City. Here's What to Know

-Multiple were killed and others were injured Tuesday afternoon when a driver struck multiple pedestrians on a busy bike path in lower Manhattan.
-The driver then exited the vehicle with imitation firearms and was shot by police officers.
-The suspect has been taken into custody.
+Multiple people were killed and more than a dozen others were injured Tuesday afternoon when a driver struck several pedestrians on a busy bike path in lower Manhattan — an incident officials are calling “a cowardly act of terror.”

+The suspect then exited his rented pickup truck with imitation firearms and was shot by police officers.
+He has been taken into custody, police said.

 An investigation into the incident is still ongoing.
 Here’s what we know so far.